bbgrabbag/react-component-publisher/README.md

 # React Component Publisher Playground

+## Boilerplate starter kit for creating and publishing react components
 ### Get Started

-Easily create and export components rom within the `/src` folder.
+Easily create and export components from within the `/src` folder.
 Unit tests and a basic development environment are already configured and ready to run via `npm` scripts.

 ---
 **NPM Scripts**